 It should be noted that in the taxonomic delimitation of real “species”, narrow margins are set in the biological systematics, the most important framework of which is the isolated reproductive community and very far-reaching similarities in anatomical details.
 The overall assessment made by scientists assumes that the species of today’s Saltwater Crocodile developed 6 to 12 million years ago .

 The land surface of the planet at that time consisted mainly of the giant continent Pangaea, which had just started to drift apart slightly.
-In the following explanations, I will assign all such reptiles which strongly resemble today’s crocodilians to the “crocodile form” (note: this is independent of the taxonomic term cocodilforms).
+In the following explanations, I will assign all such reptiles emerged in evolution which strongly resemble today’s crocodilians to the “crocodile form” (note: this is independent of the taxonomic term cocodilforms).
 The purpose of this simplification is not a trick, to cheat the verification.
-Rather, it is about the amazing phenomenon of so-called “convergence”.
+Rather, it is about the amazing phenomenon of so-called “convergence” as a very important part of evolution.
 It will soon become clear what this is all about.

-The extensive group of Pholidosauridae, whose species can be traced from the middle Jurassic to the late Cretaceous period (167.7 to 89.3 million years), moved predominantly in the anatomical centre of the crocodile form.
+The extensive group of Pholidosauridae, whose species can be traced from the middle Jurassic to the late Cretaceous period (167.7 to 89.3 million years), moved predominantly in the anatomical centre of the crocodile form during evolution.

 The largest of these, according to previous evidence, belonged to the genus Sarcosuchus (112.9 to 93.9 million years) with a body length of up to 11 meters and a weight of eight tons (picture).
 They lived around inland waters or brackish water zones, and probably hunted there as today’s crocodiles do.
 Sarcosuchians may be an example of crocodiles adapting their size during evolution, when dinosaurs on land developed increasingly large predatory forms from around the middle of the Cretaceous period.